Welcome to USAPP– American Politics and Policy

 We welcome comments on all blogs and will accept any reasonable or constructive comment that contributes to debate, including strong criticisms – so feel free to say what you want within reason.
 We operate a propriety filter, so comments are routed to the Blog Team and not posted for public view until they have been checked.
 There will be a brief delay in posting overnight, at weekends and when we are very busy.
 Please note that we operate our comments system under the following guidelines:

-• All Rights Reserved: The blog committee reserves the right to edit, delete, move, or mark as spam any and all comments.
+- All Rights Reserved: The blog team reserves the right to edit, delete, move, or mark as spam any and all comments.
 They also have the right to block access to any individual or group of people from commenting, or from the entire blog.

 How to contribute to LSE USAPP

-We encourage submissions of posts from academics, PhD students, and practitioners of 800 to 1,000 words that are evidence based and communicated in an accessible way.
+We encourage submissions of posts from academics, PhD students, and practitioners (those with relevant current or past experience in the areas LSE USAPP covers) of 800 to 1,200 words that are evidence based and communicated in an accessible way.
+Please note, USAPP does not consider blog submissions or pitches from Master’s (including law degrees which are not PhDs) or Undergraduate students.
 Our remit covers all aspects of American government and politics (including historical issues of contemporary relevance) and all aspects of American public policy (including theoretical issues and international/comparative aspects).
 We also cover domestic politics in the United States at the level of states and major cities, and encompass the full range of American social, urban and regional issues.
-We are keen to include one or two tables, charts, maps or relevant photographs where possible, but this is not essential.
+We are keen to include tables, charts, maps or relevant photographs where possible, but this is not essential.

 Authors of material relating to overseas countries or international issues should ensure that their blog relates substantively to our remit of American politics and policy.
 Our Blog Team would be happy to advise and help, so you are welcome to propose ideas informally.